Bentontie waterprooof blanket application and production

 • Self-healing properties: Swells up to 15 times its original volume to seal punctures and imperfections automatically.

-• Rapid installation: Large rolls unfurl like carpet, reducing labor time and project duration.
+• Rapid installation: Large rolls unfurl like carpet, reducing labor time and heavy equipment needs.

 • Cost-effective: Lower overall installed cost compared to traditional compacted clay liners.